 I put on my test track and listened to the sound and was pleasantly surprised because I could really hear a difference and decided to go for lunch to let the cables bed in.
 Upon my return, I was again surprised as the differences became more apparent.
 And because of the positive result decided to go to the next step and construct a bi-wired cable.

 The second cable

 The cable used was again from my collection and cut to three and a half meters.
-The tails for the amplifier were left at twenty centimeters and the speaker tails thirty centimeters.
+The tails for the amplifier were left at twenty centimetres and the speaker tails thirty centimetres.
 Cable split was made using 24k direct gold-plated twin screwed collars and terminated without the need for soldering.
 Banana connections used were 24K direct gold-plated twin screwed connections.
-This makes our cable solder free and a very important step in cable construction and sets us apart from the others!
+This makes our cable solder-free and a very important step in cable construction and sets us apart from the others!

 Before I share my results, I want you to understand that I did not believe bi-wiring made any difference.
 I have always believed a good quality cable was the way to go.
 In numerous dealer demonstrations I have attended over the past few years all cables have been standard configuration.
 And the speakers have been used with the metal links in place.

 I am the sort of person who is very open-minded and always ready to try something new and I love the expression “Don’t knock it till you’ve tried it” as this is true with everything in this life today.
 It makes me very sad when a person expresses their opinion on a topic without even trying for him or herself.
 And I think this is why there is so much confusion in the market place today.
 Another point is that a person could be using a great cable and tries a lower quality bi-wired cable.
 There will be a decrease in performance and this is often overlooked and so the bi-wired cable is not so good.